iftikhar8/thesis/chapters/sections/appendix.md

 |               | 5-50      | .550       | .550    | .650        |
 |               | 50-100    | .300       | .200    | .200        |

+PAGEBREAK

-### Table B2
+### Table B2.

-: Diel vertical migration (DVM) values used, providing more stratified depth positions during the day and more even distribution at night as seen in temperate fish off NSW [@gray1998]. {#tbl:dvm-table}
+: Diel vertical migration (DVM) values used, providing more stratified depth positions during the day and more even distribution at night as seen in temperate fish off NSW [@gray1998].

 | Time of day | Depth range (m) | Probability |
 |:------------|:----------------|:-----------:|